Webs of Type P: From Webs to -Modules p(n)-Modules

 \end{theorem}

 \begin{theorem} If $\k$ is a field of characteristic zero, then the functor $F$ is full.
 That is, for all $a,b \in \Z_{\geq 0}$ the induced map of superspaces, is surjective. \end{theorem}

 \begin{proof} When $\k=\C$ the statement follows from \cite[Section 4.9]{DLZ} (see the proof of \cite[Theorem 5.2.1]{CEIII} for details).
-We use base change arguments to explain how this implies surjectivity for an arbitrary field of characteristic zero.
-We write a subscript to indicate the field of definition in what follows (e.g.\ $\mathcal{B}(0,-1)_{\Q}$ for $\mathcal{B}(0,-1)$ defined over $\k = \Q $).
+The basis theorem for $\mathcal{B}$ given in \cite[Theorem 2.3.1]{KT} and straightforward base change arguments show the functor is full for an arbitrary characteristic zero field. \end{proof}